JSON-LD Query

 subject has a ex:friend whose ex:name is the result.

-Parsed but Not Yet Supported:
+Not Yet Supported:

 Subject and Object Variables: